munificent/craftinginterpreters/book/calls-and-functions.md

 reported.
 In that case, we bail out since we can't run anything.

 Otherwise, we store the function on the stack and prepare an initial CallFrame to execute its code.
-Now you can see why the compiler sets aside local variable stack slot zero -- that stores the function being called.
+Now you can see why the compiler sets aside stack slot zero -- that stores the function being called.
 In the new CallFrame, we point to the function, initialize its `ip` to point to the beginning of the function's bytecode, and set up its stack window to start at the very bottom of the VM's value stack.

 This gets the interpreter ready to start executing code.
 After finishing, the VM used to free the hardcoded chunk.
 Now that the ObjFunction owns that code, we